 From 1939 to 1945, the Second World War focused the government's attention on sovereignty issues, rather than social ones, and the "Re: Eskimo" decision had little effect on the delivery of government services or programs for Inuit.
-However, concurrent international pressures would increase the demand for improved Canadian health care in the north.
-During the Second World War and the beginning of the Cold War, the Canadian and American governments worked together on a number of defence projects in the north, resulting in a substantial influx of US military personnel to the Arctic.
-This had a tremendous effect on the infection rates of communicable diseases, with far more serious implications for the Inuit in the Qikiqtani Region than for qallunaat.
+However, concurrent international pressures would increase the demand for improved Canadian health care in the North.
+During the Second World War and the beginning of the Cold War, the Canadian and American governments worked together on a number of defence projects in the North, resulting in a substantial influx of US military personnel to the Arctic.
+This had a tremendous effect on the infection rates of communicable diseases, with far more serious implications for the Qikiqtaalungmiut than for Qallunaat.
 The 1940s saw a high mortality rate among Inuit resulting from epidemics of influenza, pneumonia, meningitis, typhoid fever, scabies, and tuberculosis.